mysteriumnetwork/documentation/content/node-runners/setup/docker.md

       - ./myst-data:/var/lib/mysterium-node
 ```

-Create and folder as sibbling to `docker-compose.yml`:
+Create a new folder as sibbling to `docker-compose.yml`:
 ```
 mkdir myst-data
 ```